dbjeng/guitar-for-the-church-life/README.md

   frontend/package.json file to be the backend port, and run **make startdev**.
 This should launch the frontend in browser.
 Updates to files should be live (although slightly delayed), because of the WATCHPACK_POLLING=true setting in the frontend/package.json "startdev" script.

+# Git Development Instructions
+- For all development, create a new branch named with format "<issue number>-<issue topic>", so for example, if I were resolving issue 27 and I was changing the modal color, I would create a branch named something like 27-changing-modal-color
+- When ready to merge to main, create a pull request.
+Once reviewed and the issue is fully resolved, we will merge it to main